lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 Like all health research, considering confounders is very important.
 If you don't you may encounter a problem known as Simpson's Paradox, which we will cover in the next slide.
 There are several ways of identifying confounders.
 Some common and more appropriate methods include using previous knowledge of biology and of the problem, and using more formal mathematical methods such as directed acyclic graphs and information criterion techniques.

 ---
-## What is confounding?
-An example using Simpson's Paradox
+## An example of confounding using Simpson's paradox

 ```yaml
 type: "FullSlide"